virtual/hugo-static-satinflame/content/about.md

 +++
 title = "About"
-description = "Frequently asked questions" keywords = ["FAQ","How do I","questions","what if"]
-aliases = [
+description = "Jeanine Schoessler, Front-End Web Developer for satinflame design, enjoys crafting web experiences for higher education." keywords = ["FAQ","How do I","questions","what if"] aliases = [
     "/authors/jeanine/"